Blueberry Quinoa Bran Loaf with Strawberry Chili Butter

 Nutty, sweet and moist Blueberry Quinoa Bran Loaf makes for a great treat.
 Serve it with a sweet and spicy butter-fruit spread and you’re a kitchen super star.

 I know, I know, ‘how can you bake in this heat?!’
 I bake early, before the house gets too hot.
 When I’m really serious I pre-prep my ingredients the night before and cover them with plastic wrap on the counter so it’s a quick mix and go at 5:30am.
 Originally this Blueberry Quinoa Bran Loaf was supposed to be Blueberry Quinoa Bran Muffins but then I thought ‘hey, didn’t I just do Blackberry Goat Cheese Muffins with Lemon Sugar and Thyme last month?’
-So into the loaf pan it went, I mean a gal has to deliver a little variety!
+So into the loaf pan it went.

 This is my answer to the question of ‘what can I do with leftover quinoa’.
 I love baking with quinoa, it makes whatever I’m working with moist and lends a nice, nutty flavour.
 If you’re new to quinoa give it a try, it’s an easy grain to work with.

 Combine 1 cup of quinoa with 1 1/2 cups of cold water in a medium sized saucepan.
 Bring it to a boil then reduce heat to a low and simmer, covered for 12 – 15 minutes until grain bursts into a tender curl and water has been absorbed.
 Remove from heat and fluff with a fork, use as needed.

 The yield is about double, as a general guideline.